UniversalDependencies/docs/validation.md

 [Tree number 594 on line 17089]: Non-tree structure.
 Words 15,16,17 are not reachable from the root 0.
 [Tree number 1037 on line 29519]: Non-tree structure.
 Words 8,9 are not reachable from the root 0.
 [Tree number 1147 on line 32675]: Non-tree structure.
 Words 5,6,7,8,9,10,11,12 are not reachable from the root 0.
+[Line                   50476]: Column MISC is not allowed to contain whitespace: '_ '
+[Tree number 2517 on line 70769]: Non-tree structure.
+Words 5,6,7 are not reachable from the root 0.
+[Line                   74601]: Undefined ID in HEAD: 27
+[Tree number 2648 on line 74581]: Non-tree structure.
+Words 16 are not reachable from the root 0.
-[Line                   96076]: Column FORM is not allowed to contain whitespace: '3 000'
+[Line                   96078]: Column FORM is not allowed to contain whitespace: '3 000'
-[Line                   179415]: Column FORM is not allowed to contain whitespace: '2 278'
+[Line                   179417]: Column FORM is not allowed to contain whitespace: '2 278'
-[Line                   179415]: Column LEMMA is not allowed to contain whitespace: '2 278'
+[Line                   179417]: Column LEMMA is not allowed to contain whitespace: '2 278'
-[Line                   179428]: Column FORM is not allowed to contain whitespace: ' 1 345'
+[Line                   179430]: Column FORM is not allowed to contain whitespace: ' 1 345'
-[Line                   179428]: Column LEMMA is not allowed to contain whitespace: '1 345'
+[Line                   179430]: Column LEMMA is not allowed to contain whitespace: '1 345'
-[Line                   179442]: Column FORM is not allowed to contain whitespace: '8 848'
+[Line                   179444]: Column FORM is not allowed to contain whitespace: '8 848'
-[Line                   179442]: Column LEMMA is not allowed to contain whitespace: '8 848'
+[Line                   179444]: Column LEMMA is not allowed to contain whitespace: '8 848'
-[Line                   179453]: Column FORM is not allowed to contain whitespace: '1 728'
+[Line                   179455]: Column FORM is not allowed to contain whitespace: '1 728'
-[Line                   179453]: Column LEMMA is not allowed to contain whitespace: '1 728'
+[Line                   179455]: Column LEMMA is not allowed to contain whitespace: '1 728'
-[Line                   275930]: Column FORM is not allowed to contain whitespace: '4 800'
+[Line                   275932]: Column FORM is not allowed to contain whitespace: '4 800'
-*** FAILED *** with 273115 errors
+*** FAILED *** with 273129 errors
-Format errors: 10
+Format errors: 12
-Morpho errors: 273100
+Morpho errors: 273110
-Syntax errors: 5
+Syntax errors: 7

 ******************